rule

 Text 17

-The huge army with a choice of flagpoles, banners, sunshades, yak-tail fans, weapons, jewelry, helmets and armor for the day in the rays of the sun brilliantly shining, was with the tumult of its sounds like an ocean restless with timingilas and waves.
+The huge army with a choice of flagpoles, banners, sunshades, yak-tail fans, weapons, jewelry, helmets and armor appeared that day glittering and shining in the rays of the sun; with the rumour of its sounds was it like an ocean restless with timingilas and waves.
+(Vedabase)

 Text 18